MM vs MC Cartridges Explained

 - Replaceable stylus: economical and practical for long-term use

-- Robust design: forgiving to setup and suitable for a wide range of tonearms
+- Robust design: forgiving to set up and suitable for a wide range of tonearms

 - Warm, full sound signature with solid bass and smooth mids